 Patients treated with dimethyl fumarate may develop lymphopenia (see section 4.8).
 Prior to initiating treatment with dimethyl fumarate, a current complete blood count, including lymphocytes, must be performed.

-If lymphocyte count is found to be below the normal range, thorough assessment of possible causes should be completed prior to initiation of treatment with dimethyl fumarate.
+If lymphocyte count is found to be below the normal range, thorough assessment of possible causes should be completed prior to initiation of treatment.
 Dimethyl fumarate has not been studied in patients with pre-existing low lymphocyte counts and caution should be exercised when treating these patients.
-Dimethyl fumarate should not be initiated in patients with severe lymphopenia (lymphocyte counts <0.5 x 10^9 /L).
+Treatment should not be initiated in patients with severe lymphopenia (lymphocyte counts $<0.5 \times 10^9/L$).